sciZer0/7/v/README.md

 *There are ideas on how millions of those people might become an especially-powerful driving-force of the blockchain*.

-Technologically, the blockchain borrows heavily from **the Solana blockchain**, improving the protocol in each key aspect.
+Technologically, the blockchain borrows heavily from **the Solana blockchain**, simultaneously improving the protocol in each key aspect.

-Absolutely importantly, thanks to the use of a new consensus mechanism — called **Proof-of-Stake-Flow** (PoSF) and  borrowing heavily from Solana's Proof-of-History (PoH) — the U blockchain is, and will always be, at least **tens of times** more efficient than the most efficient traditional blockchains, including the Solana blockchain.
+Importantly, thanks to the use of a new consensus mechanism

+*— called **Proof-of-Stake-Flow** (PoSF) and  borrowing heavily from Solana's Proof-of-History (PoH) —*

+the U blockchain is, and will always be, at least **tens of times** more efficient than the most efficient traditional blockchains, including the Solana blockchain.

 *Not to EVEN mention the Ethereum blockchain or the Bitcoin blockchain.*